plixy165/Classlink--My-Apps/README.md

    - Access websites faster than ever with a click of a button

 ## Deployment
-Here are various deployment options to deploy Utopia on your own.
+Here are various deployment options to deploy a on your own.

 [![Run on Replit](https://raw.githubusercontent.com/BinBashBanana/deploy-buttons/master/buttons/remade/replit.svg)](https://replit.com/github/UtopiaUnblocker/Utopia)
 <br>